benfleuty/benfleuty/README.md

 - C++

 ### Web
-- HTML5, CSS3, JS
+- DynamicHTML
-  - Familiar with the core components & bootstrap
+  - Familiar with the HTML5, CSS3, JS, & bootstrap

 - PHP
   - Including sessions & log in systems

+### Database
+- MySQL
+  - In web based projects and with a local LAMP stack
+- SQL Server
+  - In conjunction with a C# application (Uni)